The government’s new Help to Buy equity loan scheme is open for applications.

 However, unlike the previous version of Help to Buy, the new scheme which runs until 2023 is only available to first-time buyers.

 A quick recap.
-It was introduced by the Government in 2013 to help buyers (not just first-timers) with small deposits get onto the proper ladder.
+Help to Buy was introduced in 2013 to help buyers with small deposits get onto the proper ladder.

-What happens when the five-year interest-free period ends?
+What happens when the 5 year interest-free period ends?

-After five years, interest kicks in for the 20% Equity Loan and your monthly repayments rise.
+After five years, interest kicks in for the equity loan and your monthly repayments rise.

 In year six, interest is payable at 1.75%.
 After that it's priced at the RPI (Retail Prices Index) measure of inflation plus 1% until the loan is paid off.

 Because RPI changes over time, your interest and repayments can also change.
 But the idea, is that what you pay reflects a typical market rate.